 The Campus

-Barnard Hall (1917) is just north of the “Quad” and contains seminar rooms, classrooms, and faculty offices, and dance studios.
+Barnard Hall (1917) is just north of the “Quad” and contains seminar rooms, classrooms, faculty offices, and dance studios.
 The Sulzberger Parlor on the third floor is used for meetings and special events.
 The Julius S. Held Lecture Hall is also on the third floor.
+Barnard Hall’s first and ground floors will be the location of the Francine A. LeFrak Foundation Center for Well-Being when its physical space opens in late 2024.
+The Center will serve as a centralized hub for all wellness-related initiatives across campus and supports a 360-degree perspective on personal well-being: physical, financial, and mental.

-Just north of Barnard Hall is the newly constructed Cheryl and Philip Milstein Center for Teaching and Learning, opened in September 2018.
-Designed by the award-winning firm Skidmore, Owings & Merrill, the 128,000-square-foot building—with a base of five floors and a tower of eleven floors adjacent to Altschul Hall—is a distinctive place that convenes students and faculty, facilitates collaboration, and fosters dialogue.
-It includes a new kind of library, one that brings together current technologies and learning spaces in an interactive setting.
-Furthermore, it is a dynamic academic hub of the campus, linking departments and disciplines both physically and philosophically.
+Just north of Barnard Hall is the Cheryl and Philip Milstein Center for Teaching and Learning, opened in September 2018.
+Designed by the award-winning firm Skidmore, Owings & Merrill, the 128,000-square-foot building—with a base of five floors and a tower of eleven floors —is a dynamic space at the heart of campus that is home to a new kind of library, connects students and faculty across disciplines, facilitates collaboration, and fosters dialogue.
+The Milstein Center includes a new kind of library, one that brings together current technologies and learning spaces in an interactive setting.
+As the academic hub of the campus, the center links departments and disciplines both physically and philosophically.

-Milbank Hall (1897) occupies the furthest northern end of the campus and houses administrative and faculty offices, classrooms, the Arthur Ross Greenhouse, and the Minor Latham Playhouse, a well-equipped modern theater.
+Milbank Hall (1897) occupies the furthest northern end of the campus and houses administrative and faculty offices, classrooms, the Arthur Ross Greenhouse, the Minor Latham Playhouse, and the Barnard Toddler Center.

 In the immediate neighborhood, Barnard maintains additional residence halls, including Plimpton Hall, acquired in 1968; Eleanor Thomas Elliott Hall, formerly 49 Claremont Avenue, acquired in 1982 and renamed in 1992; Cathedral Gardens, constructed by Barnard in 2006; and 537 West 121st Street, acquired in 2019.
 In addition, three apartment buildings on West 116th Street, 600 (acquired in 1971), 616 (acquired in 1964), and 620 (acquired in 1968) are Barnard residence halls.
 The College also rents additional spaces at 601 West 110th Street.